-The Corporation has been recognized as an essential business in its Canadian markets.
-However, the measures put in place by Canadian public authorities have resulted in the forced temporary closure of a number of stores, most notably in shopping malls, and the Corporation may not be able to make up for lost sales, in its remaining locations or when such stores reopen.
-The Corporation may also voluntarily implement temporary store closures in the event an employee is diagnosed with COVID-19 and may be unable to reopen such locations promptly as a result of staff shortages or other factors.
-If additional mitigation measures are implemented by public authorities, there is no assurance that the Corporation will be able to retain its status as an essential business and maintain its operations.
-The loss of such status in Quebec could lead to the closure of the Corporation's distribution centre and significantly hinder its ability to re-stock its stores across Canada.
+The Corporation was recognized as an essential business in its Canadian markets at the outset of the pandemic.
+However, measures taken by Canadian public authorities to curb the spread of the virus have resulted in the temporary closure of a number of stores, most notably in shopping malls, strict in-store capacity limits and the temporary prohibition on the sale of non-essential items in Québec and Manitoba.
+If additional mitigation measures were implemented by public authorities in the event of a new surge in the number of COVID cases, there is no assurance that the Corporation will be able to retain its status as an essential business and maintain its operations.
+The loss of such status in Québec could lead to the closure of the Corporation's distribution centre and significantly hinder its ability to re-stock its stores across Canada.
 Furthermore, the COVID-19 emergency has caused a significant disruption in everyday life and in consumer habits in the Corporation's principal markets, and there is no assurance that the end of the pandemic will restore business as usual.

-Similarly, in the Latin American markets in which Dollarcity operates (Colombia, El Salvador and Guatemala), the long-term impact of the COVID-19 pandemic is impossible to forecast at this time.
-As the situation in these markets evolves, Dollarcity may continue to be impacted by factors beyond its control, including without limitation forced store closures, potential supply disruptions or other unforeseen circumstances.
+Similarly, in the Latin American markets in which Dollarcity operates (Colombia, El Salvador and Guatemala), the long-term impact of the COVID-19 pandemic remains difficult to forecast at this time.
+As the situation in these markets continues to evolve, Dollarcity could be impacted by factors beyond its control, including without limitation store closures, potential supply disruptions or other unforeseen circumstances.